FilippoAiraldi/mpc-reinforcement-learning/docs/module-reference.rst

 ===========

 What follows are the base classes for the agents in the package.
-These are either nonlearning agents (i.e., :class:`Agent`) or abstract learning agents that provide the layout for inheriting classes.
+These are either non-learning agents (i.e., :class:`Agent`) or abstract learning agents that provide the layout for inheriting classes.

 .. autosummary::